Skip to Content

 Preceptors: Natalie Valentino, BCPP; Jake Matano, MBA

 The VIP team offers a unique primary care service delivery model with a goal to improve the health of Veterans who are particularly vulnerable due to medical disease and/or their social determinants.
 This includes Veterans with substance use disorders, co-occurring addiction and pain disorders, social determinants of health (ex. homelessness), and high utilizers of healthcare services.
-The VIP team consists of two MH/SUD PharmDs, four MDs, and a social worker who work collaboratively to determine appropriate treatment plans.
+The VIP team consists of two MH/SUD PharmDs, three physicians, nurses, and a social worker who work collaboratively to determine appropriate treatment plans.
 On this rotation, the resident will have the opportunity to manage patients longitudinally for medications for substance use disorders and fully integrate into the team through shared medical appointments with primary care providers.

-Outpatient Mental Health (OMH) and Primary Care Mental Health Integration
+Outpatient Mental Health (OMH)

 Preceptor: Jeff Gower, BCPP, BCPS